 An interim liquidator does not have jurisdiction to realise the company’s assets and make distributions to creditors.
 Nor does an interim liquidator have the powers to make the sort of investigations and take the sort of recovery actions available to a final liquidator.
 Nonetheless, interim liquidators do have considerable powers they can use in order to preserve the company’s assets pending the final liquidation of the company, including, if necessary, assuming control of the operation of a company’s business.

-When it goes wrong it is important to both mitigate the damage and also get to the bottom of how it went wrong in the first place.
-Having an independent legally trained professional undertaking a confidential in-house inquiry can greatly assist in identifying the cause of an adverse unintended outcome as well as assisting to put in place safeguards that ensure the same mistakes are not repeated.
+When something goes wrong, it is important to both mitigate the damage and also get to the bottom of how it went wrong in the first place.
+Having an independent, legally trained professional undertaking a confidential in-house inquiry can greatly assist in identifying the cause of an adverse unintended outcome, as well as assisting to put in place safeguards that ensure the same mistakes are not repeated.

 Clients engage Chris to undertake independent inquiries in various matters ranging from, as examples, staff conflict, trusted person theft to reporting on the unauthorised leaking of information to the media.
 Contact Chris to discuss how he can assist.